publicprofilelily/GroupBlue/README.md

 # Week 19.
 Software Project Management, Agile and Scrum, and UML Diagrams.

-Frontend project together
+The goal of the project is to create a frontend project.

-You need to:
+We need to:
 - Decide what to do
 - Create your plan
 - Create your UML Diagrams